FrogAC/vrcapstone19sp-team4/README.md

 Additionally, I want to reorganize the pitching system so that it is easier to add new pitches and adjust existing ones, as well as create a new type of pitch.
 Right now, the spiral ball is the only special pitch, so having either a ball that wiggles around or zig-zags would be interesting.

+### Stephen - Plans for next week:
+Setting up the grey box scene for the zombie mode.
+Specfically, setting up boxes that represent zombies.
+Having those zombies move at variable rates of speed torwards the player to try to attack and defeat the player.
+I will give the zombies an internal life bar that will be depleted by being hit by the bat or getting hit with a grenade.
+I will be working with Terrell to combine our scenes together into a working game mode.
+Once the basics of the game mode are complete I will work on making quality of life adjustments.

 # Asset
 .....